dolthub/data-analysis/data-bounties/README.md

 By participating, bounty hunters implicitly agree to the following **Code of Conduct**:

-1. I will treat all participants and channel members with respect
+1. I will treat all participants and channel members with politness and respect
-1. I have checked my submissions for mistakes
+3. I have checked my submissions for mistakes to the best of my ability
-1. The data that I submit is my own and not someone else's
+4. The data that I submit is my own and not someone else's
-1. My wire address is my own and not someone else's
+5. The identity that I provide upon payment is my own and not someone else's

 Example violations of the Code of Conduct include: